ruuvi/ruuvi.drivers.c/README.md

 # How to contribute
 All contributions are welcome, from typographical fixes to feedack on design and naming schemes.
 If you're a first time contributor, please leave a note saying that BSD-3 licensing is ok for you.

+# Changelog
+## 3.1.1
+ Clear up files not presented in Ruuvi Blog at the time of writing.
+Add GPIO and yield.